GaryYinCode/shipment-management/README.md

 * query all the post trades.

 ### query all the shipments in a trade:
-* At frist, a trade has one shipment, after spliting and merging, there are many shipments in a trade.
+* At frist, a trade has one shipment.
+* After spliting and merging, there are many shipments in a trade.

 ### change the quantity of a trade:
-* change the goods quantity of a trade, then the shipments' quantity in the trade will be chagned proportionally.
+* change the goods quantity of a trade.
+* the shipments' quantity in the trade will be chagned proportionally.

 ### split a shipment:
 * Split a shipment in multi shipments.